ysyk2021/the-power-of-purpose-how-to-set-and-achieve-meaningful-goals/src/chapter-5-3.md

-# Strategies for Setting SMART Goals and Breaking Down Large Goals into Smaller Steps

 In this chapter, we will delve into the strategies for setting SMART goals and breaking down large goals into smaller, more manageable steps.
 By using these approaches, we can increase our chances of success and maintain motivation throughout our journey of setting and achieving meaningful goals.